-Summer is in full swing across the country!
+Every year, many people look forward to the return of summer!
 The sun is out, the weather is warm, and everybody is getting outdoors.
 Whether you’re looking to have fun at the beach, hang out by the pool, go camping, or send the kids off to summer camps, you need to be prepared.
 There’s a laundry list of summer related issues that could put a little damper on the fun.

 But don’t sweat it!